Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Introduction

 At this point, it is further assumed that the experiments $G$ and $\bar{G}$ are completely independent, allowing the joint probabilities of local events to factorize as $p(e_{i}, e_{i}^{\prime}) = p(e_{i}) p(e_{i}^{\prime})$.
 Surprisingly, even under this assumption of independence, one experiment can impose constraints on the other through the EP inequality, Ineq.~\eqref{I}.
 Such a paradigm is hereafter referred to as Yan's construction.
-By making assumptions about the available behavior set of (or, equivalently, theory obeyed by) the complementary experiment and applying the resulting EP inequality, several significant results were obtained.
+By making assumptions about the available behavior set of the complementary experiment and applying the resulting EP inequality, several significant results were obtained.

 Yan first demonstrated \cite{Yan2013} that, given $\mathrm{Q(\bar{G})}$, EP singles out the maximum quantum value of inequality $S = \sum_i p_i$ for experiment $G$.
 However, it is worth mentioning that there are infinitely many other inequalities\footnote{Specifically, any inequality $S_{\omega}$ with weights differing from $1$ for each measurement event.}, which are based on the exclusivity structure of experiment $G$, for which Yan's result says nothing about.
 In 2014, Amaral, Terra, and Cabello (ATC) established a stronger result \cite{Amaral2014}: given $\mathrm{Q(\bar{G})}$, EP singles out $\mathrm{Q(G)}$.
 This effectively resolves the limitation of the previous finding.
 Since EP picks out the entire quantum behavior set, it follows that for any chosen inequality $S_{\omega}$, EP also identifies its quantum maximum.
 Furthermore, ATC demonstrated that when the experiment consists of self-complementary graphs\footnote{A graph $G$ is self-complementary if it is isomorphic to its complement $\bar{G}$; an example is the KCBS graph.}, EP forbids Post-Quantum sets\footnote{Where by Post-Quantum sets we mean sets strictly larger than $\mathrm{Q(G)}$.}.
 A logical next step would be to ask whether such a result holds even without the self-complementarity assumption, \textit{i.e.}, to show that EP forbids sets larger than the quantum for any given experiment.
 In 2019, Cabello demonstrated \cite{Cabello2019,Cabello2019b} through a series of intricate arguments — for instance, considering an infinite number of copies of an experiment --- that EP forbids sets larger than $\mathrm{Q(G)}$ for self-complementary graphs.
 A second key result in the same paper provides a systematic procedure for constructing a self-complementary graph $H(G)$ from any given initial graph $G$.
 By combining this graph construction technique with his first result and using some additional involved results from graph theory, Cabello was ultimately able to show that EP singles out $\mathrm{Q(G)}$ for any experiment.
 In some sense, the 2019 work solves the quantum correlations problem within the CSW approach.
 However, it does so by employing complex arguments, including constructions that extend far beyond those proposed by Yan.